 PTSD symptoms can start within one month of a traumatic event, but sometimes symptoms don’t appear until years after its occurrence.
-These symptoms can interfere with the person’s daily tasks and can even cause significant problems in social or work situations and relationships.
+These symptoms can interfere with the person’s daily tasks and cause significant problems in social or work situations and relationships.

 PTSD symptoms are grouped into four types: intrusive memories, avoidance, negative thoughts and feelings, and physical and emotional reactions.